 Transported Asset Protection Association or (TAPA) is an organization has developed security security standards around decreasing cargo crime with vehicle & facility standards.
 They have a membership program along with these certifications:

-- Facility Security Requirements (FSR) Certifications: Security standards designed to address how theft sensitive products are handled in storage areas and fixed warehouses.
+- Facility Security Requirements (FSR) Certification: Security standards designed to address how theft sensitive products are handled in storage areas and fixed warehouses. after that

 - Parking Security Requirements (PSR) Certifications: Security standards designed to address parking operations whether owned or operated.